apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump and Johnson build alliance on the falsehood of the stolen election**
+**O.J.
+Simpson's legacy rang loudest where his death created silence**

-You can read more about it [here](https://www.cnn.com/2024/04/11/politics/trump-johnson-election-falsehoods-analysis/index.html).
+You can read more about it [here](https://sports.yahoo.com/oj-simpsons-legacy-rang-loudest-where-his-death-created-silence-000653696.html).

 ## Requirements
 - Python 3.8